stonebraker/lap/README.md

 ## What is LAP?

 LAP lets you verify that content actually came from its claimed publisher, even when it's shared across different websites.
-Think of it as a live, cryptographic link between content and creator that travels with the content.
+Think of it as a live, cryptographic link between content and creator that travels with the content wherever it appears on the web.

 **Example:** Alice posts something on her site → Westley embeds it on his site → You can verify it really came from Alice.